If you are a self-published author, there is often some confusion about the difference between how to market and promote

 To save repeating previous advice articles, here is a short selected list that you can read before I move on to more passive forms of book promotion and book marketing.

 Now let’s look at other ways that you can effectively market and promote your book, and mostly for free.

 Become a guest writer on relevant and popular blogs

 Look for blogs that invite people to write a guest post for them with a Write For Us page.
-It is rarely found in the main menu, so hunt in the header and footer of sites.
+You rarely find it in the main menu, so hunt in the footer of sites.
 You could also try a Google search.

 As the saying goes, rinse, and repeat.
 The more articles about you, your writing, and your book that you can get published on high traffic sites, the better.
 In fact, it is one of the very best book promotion means you can get.
 And it’s free.

 Comment on other blogs

 Book blogs are a good place to start because there is a better chance of connecting with readers.
 On writing blogs, you will naturally find mostly fellow writers.

 I’m a big fan of Pinterest because it takes up absolutely none of my time.
 But I get a decent amount of traffic from it.
 Just create a couple of boards and add images from your blog posts and articles.